 10 Ways to Decorate Your RV Interior on a Dime

-I’m sure you’ve seen the countless photos on Pinterest, Instagram and Facebook groups of RV interiors that are just jaw-dropping.
+I’m sure you’ve seen the countless photos on Pinterest, Instagram and Facebook groups of small RV interiors that are just jaw-dropping.
 They are beautifully decorated and personalized.
 In fact, most don’t even look like RVs or campers inside.

 You can simply personalize and brighten it with decorative wall art, small accessories, textiles, and kitchen counter gadgets.

 Having owned two Heartland RVs so far, we’ve taken spiffing up our home on wheels to new levels; adding color and lots of personality.
 We’ve theme-decorated which made it even more fun to plan, collect and decorate with our new accessories.

 But sometimes, you just don’t have the creativity or forethought to make it all come together.
 So I’ve come to help with that in this blog about RV interior ideas for wall decor and more.

 First, I must add that some of my recommendations may lead you to order your RV decorating accessories online.
 Unfortunately, you lose a little control of knowing the exact colors so you may end up sending them back.
 If this may be a possibility, you may want to consider if the cost of shipping it back vs. the price of the item is worth the purchase.
 So, keep that in mind when buying from online sources.

 Pillows are a quick way to get those pops of color so easily.
 For me, I like to change my pillows often so I don’t spend a ton on them.
 Also, we have two cats, so those with pompoms or fringe aren’t going to last long.
 And frankly, I get bored fast, especially in the small confines of our fifth wheel.
 So, what’s a girl to do?
 Change ’em out!

 Oh, and if you shop around on Amazon or Etsy, you can now buy pillow covers instead so you can swap them out and store them for later.